Sweet Potato Casserole with Marshmallows

 How To Make Sweet Potato Casserole with Marshmallows

-This marshmallow sweet potato casserole recipe comes together in just a handful of steps.
+This sweet potato casserole recipe comes together in just a handful of steps.
 For detailed directions, scroll to the recipe card below.

 • Sweet Potatoes: Peel, cube, and boil the sweet potatoes in a large pot until fork tender.
 Or bake in the oven and remove the peels.